Oracle Manipulation

 Defenses:

-• Multi-source oracle (built, pending deploy) uses a second data source — a different vendor or an internally-computed backup — so that a single vendor’s compromise doesn’t reach the chain.
+- The mainnet multi-source oracle uses an independent second pricing source — a different vendor or an internally-computed backup — so that a single vendor’s compromise doesn’t reach the chain.

-• Monitoring alerts fire on any single-update index move > 10%.
+- Monitoring alerts fire on anomalous single-update index moves.

 For mainnet, this scenario is the primary reason the multi-source oracle is a launch gate.